• Skip to primary navigation

 • Stir the dry cornmeal mixture into the wet ingredients until just combined.
 Do not overmix the batter.

-• Pour the batter into the prepared baking dish and bake for 25 minutes or until a toothpick inserted in the middle comes out mostly clean with a few crumbly bits.
+• Pour mixture into the prepared pan and bake for 25 minutes, or until a toothpick inserted in the middle comes out mostly clean with a few crumbly bits.

 • Let cool for 10 to 15 minutes before slicing into squares.
 Enjoy!